TenHam3/Data-Structures-and-Algorithms-Notes/README.md

 #### Time Complexity

-Since this functions similarly to binary search on an array, the time complexity on average is O($log{n}$).
+Since this functions similarly to binary search on an array, the time complexity on average is O($\log{n}$).
 However, this only applies to binary search trees that are balanced, meaning that for the entire tree and every subtree, the height will be roughly the same and may differ by only 1.
 If you had a binary search tree where your root node was the smallest or largest value in the tree and each subsequent node was incrementing or decrementing, it would essentially become a linked list because there would only be one straight path to traverse.
 In the worst case, this is how our tree would be structured and the target would be the leaf node at the bottom level, meaning we would have to traverse the entire tree, visiting each node until we found the leaf node.
 This would take O(n) time.
 Both of these time complexities can be expressed as O(h) where h is the height of the tree.
-This applies to a balanced binary search tree because you would be dividing the problem by 2 for each iteration until you get to the target, making the height of the tree $log{n}$.
+This applies to a balanced binary search tree because you would be dividing the problem by 2 for each iteration until you get to the target, making the height of the tree $\log{n}$.
 This also applies to the one-path binary search tree because the height would just be however many elements there are in the tree, which is n.

 ### BST Insert and Remove

-The main advantage of using binary search trees over sorted arrays is that binary search trees can insert and remove elements in O($log{n}$) time (assuming the tree is roughly balanced) whereas arrays do them in O(n) time.
+The main advantage of using binary search trees over sorted arrays is that binary search trees can insert and remove elements in O($\log{n}$) time (assuming the tree is roughly balanced) whereas arrays do them in O(n) time.

 #### Insertion Implementation